eclipse-ee4j/glassfish/appserver/distributions/glassfish-common/src/main/resources/README.txt

-Thank you for downloading Eclipse GlassFish 6.0.0!
+Thank you for downloading Eclipse GlassFish ${project.version}!

 Here are a few short steps to get you started...